 Near the cave is a large free car park.
 You park your car and walk to the entrance of the cave.
-The entrance fee is 4 Euros (in April 2017).
+The entrance fee is 4 Euros (in beginning 2019).
 The Melidoni Cave starts 50 meters behind the entrance.

 Today the cave is mostly called Melidoni.
 In Greek it is also called Gerontospilos.
 Since this name is not easy for foreign tourists, it was named after the village Melidoni.
 The small village is just 2 kilometers away.

 You descend on sparsely illuminated steps.
 After an estimated 80 steps or about two minutes you reach the deepest point in the large chamber of the Melidoni cave.
 The chamber is more than 60 meters long and over 20 meters high.
 The well-made low lighting leaves a sinister impression on the visitor.